mikkoim/benthic/README.md

 Thesis:
 https://trepo.tuni.fi/bitstream/handle/10024/122275/Impi%C3%B6Mikko.pdf

 This repo is still a work in progress and needs to be cleaned up further.
-Information on models can be found from ```notebooks/models.csv```, and the accompanying notebooks from the same folder.
+Information on models can be found from ```benthic/notebooks/models.csv```, and the accompanying notebooks from the same folder.
 Most of the notebooks are self-contained, and can be run for example in Google Colab.

+A good starting point might be the reference model notebook ```benthic/notebooks/18_01_2020_colab_splitN.ipynb ```

 The data used in the experiments can be downloaded from https://etsin.fairdata.fi/dataset/a11cdc26-b9d0-4af1-9285-803d65a696a3